t

 Gilmour live in '77 ...
 Gilmour live in '77 ...
 Gilmour live in '77 ..
 Gilmour live in '77

-Shown above - Photos from January and March 1977 form Pink Floyd's Animals/ In the Flesh tour.
-The "Ram's Head" Big Muff and Electric Mistress spotted in the London '76 rehearsal photo can clearly be seen on top of David's Cornish pedal board during the subsequent tour of Europe.
-This Big Muff is likely the same #2 Big Muff seen in the rehearsal, modified by Pete Cornish to sound like David's preferred #1 Big Muff.
-The pedal board also included the Cornish Custom Fuzz built inside.
+Shown above - Photos from January-March 1977 from Pink Floyd's Animals/ In the Flesh tour showing David's original "Ram's Head" Big Muff (right) and Electric Mistress (left) mounted on top of David's Cornish made pedal board during Pink Floyd's tour of Europe.
+These are the same Electo-Harmonix pedals seen in the London '76 rehearsal photo.
+The pedal board also included a built in Cornish Custom Fuzz (P-1) for a short period.

 P-2 P-21994 pedal board